Team4819/Yeti/docs/using_yeti/index.rst

           If this is the first you have heard of RobotPy, you can read about it here:
           `About RobotPy <http://robotpy.github.io/about/>`_

-.. note:: Yeti heavily utilizes asyncio, which is an asynchronous library that comes default
+.. note:: Yeti uses asyncio, which is an asynchronous library that comes default
           with python.
 Some knowledge of asyncio would definitely be helpful, but not entirely necessary for this guide.

-          You can read more about asyncio here: `Asyncio Documentation <https://docs.python.org/3.4/library/asyncio.html>`_
+          You can read more about asyncio here: `Asyncio Documentation <https://docs.python.org/3.5/library/asyncio.html>`_

 Installing Yeti
 ---------------